Try Again (Aaliyah song): Music and lyrics

 Musically, "Try Again" is an R&B, electro, and dance-pop song.
+It was also described as being "classic Aaliyah trip hop".
 James Poletti from Dotmusic, stated that the song's sound is associated with Detroit techno.
-Other genres that are utilized within the songs instrumental is Hip hop, early EDM of the 2000s, and Acid House.
-Production wise, it "skews more toward the fuzzy electronic sounds of the future than the thumping hip-hop beats of the past".
-The song features "disembodied backing vocals, electronically treated string and flute samples, speaker-rumbling bass, and the sort of grinding synthesiser riff more usually found on late-1980s acid-house records".
-It also incorporates, "programmed snares, kicks and shakers for drums and overlays a wide array of synth sounds, sitars, horns, guitars, and a snaky, distorted bass line underneath it all".
-The "horn blasts straight out of a Renaissance processional and then it thrusts you onto a ripping electro-bass roller coaster with Aaliyah's airy voice serving as the wind blowing through your hair".
-Throughout the record, "Aaliyah's voice is as nimble as ever, slinkily sliding over the synth line and icing the techno-inspired beat with her R&B finesse".
-"As the song nears the end, a haunting growling noise stalks the edges of the mix like a monster on the prowl".
-According to Musicnotes, the song is composed in the key of C minor and is set in time signature of common time with a tempo of 92 beats per minute, while Aaliyah's vocal range spans from G3 to G4.
+Other genres that are utilized within the songs instrumental is hip hop, early EDM of the 2000s, and acid house.
+MusicNotes published this song in the key of C♯ minor in common time with a tempo of 92 beats per minute.
+Aaliyah's vocals range from G♯3 to G♯4.
+Katie Atkinson from Billboard said its production "skews more toward the fuzzy electronic sounds of the future than the thumping hip-hop beats of the past".
+The Guardian writer Alexis Petridis further explained that the production features "disembodied backing vocals, electronically treated string and flute samples, speaker-rumbling bass, and the sort of grinding synthesiser riff more usually found on late-1980s acid-house records".
+While, Craig Jenkins from Complex mentioned that it incorporates, "programmed snares, kicks and shakers for drums" while also implementing "a wide array of synth sounds, sitars, horns, guitars, and a snaky, distorted bass line underneath it all".
+The Buffalo News writer Craig Seymour felt that "the song announces itself with horn blasts straight out of a Renaissance processional and then it thrusts you onto a ripping electro-bass roller coaster with Aaliyah's airy voice serving as the wind blowing through your hair".
+Vocally throughout the record, "Aaliyah's voice is as nimble as ever, slinkily sliding over the synth line and icing the techno-inspired beat with her R&B finesse".
+As "the song nears the end, a haunting growling noise stalks the edges of the mix like a monster on the prowl".

 Lyrically, Aaliyah encourages "a potential partner not to give up on her".
+Gil Kaufman from Billboard interpreted the lyrics as, "her step-by-step instructions on how to win your way into her shy heart despite what seems like a hard "no" on going forward.... until she crucially lets her guard down in the bridge and is like, "c'mon, man! you know how this game is played!
+Hang in there!."
+In his analyses of the lyrics, Tom Brehian from Stereogum said, "Maybe she's stringing this other person along.
+Maybe she just hasn't made up her mind yet.
+Either way, it seems totally plausible that this other person would want to keep trying".
 During the song's intro, Timbaland pays homage to Eric B. & Rakim by interpolating the duo's opening verse from "I Know You Got Soul".
+The song "doesn't really have a bridge, and it repeats its chorus a whole lot of times".
 The chorus line "If at first you don't succeed, then dust yourself off and try again" is hypnotically repeated in a fashion similar to the sampling and vocal manipulation found in house music.